Thursday, March 23, 2023

 Money

-All the Money in the World works satisfactorily while it spends time with the elder Getty who, like lots of guys of his kind, harbors quirks that come upon as either type of endearing or kind of worrying.
+Its premise is exciting, but All the Money in the World fails to coalesce as a tale.
+All the Money in the World works satisfactorily while it spends time with the elder Getty, who, like many of his kind, harbors quirks that come upon as either endearing or worrying.
 He’s now not quite the Howard Hughes kind — not a germaphobe or a recluse or a predator — however, he’s top Notch-targeted on money, and to him, the whole lot is transactional except family, sort of.
-He purchases art extravagantly, prolifically, on the drop of a hat and protects it with alarms; he tells his younger grandson as they stroll some ruins in Rome that he’s pretty certain he is Emperor Hadrian reincarnated.
+He purchases art extravagantly, prolifically, at the drop of a hat and protects it with alarms; he tells his younger grandson as they stroll some ruins in Rome that he’s pretty certain he is Emperor Hadrian reincarnated.

 Michelle Williams and Mark Wahlberg in All the Money in the World